X|Media|Lab

 When I was discussing doing a Lab on animation in China with Sun Li Jun, the Dean of Animation at the Beijing Film Academy, he told me that best place to do such a Lab would not be Beijing, but rather Suzhou.

-I had never heard of Suzhou then, but now I know much better why Professor Sun wisely pointed me in that direction.
+In my ignorance, I had never heard of Suzhou then but now I know much better why Professor Sun so wisely pointed me in that direction.

 In an otherwise scintillating exposition of the emerging geo-political balance, Parag Khanna, senior research fellow at the New America Foundation, manages to leave out of his calculations almost entirely one giant powerhouse of development: the Middle East or, more exactly, the states that make up the Gulf Co-operation Council.